|EWU Policy 402-02||Authority: EWU Board of Trustees|

-Reports of discrimination or related retaliation that only involve students will be handled by the Dean of Students’ Office in accordance with the provisions of the Student Conduct Code, Chapter 172-121, WAC.
+Reports of discrimination or related retaliation that only involve students will be handled by the Office of Student Rights & Responsibilities in accordance with the provisions of the Student Conduct Code, Chapter 172-121, WAC.
 If a student has status as both a student and as an employee, the student may be subject to discipline both under the Student Conduct Code and University policies governing employees.
-The Dean of Students’ Office shall coordinate with the Director of Equal Opportunity as appropriate.
+Student Rights & Responsibilities shall coordinate with the Director of Civil Rights Investigations as appropriate.

-Reports of discrimination or related retaliation where the respondent is an employee, student employee, visitor, or contractor will be handled by the Director of Equal Opportunity or designee.
+Reports of discrimination or related retaliation where the respondent is an employee, student employee, visitor, or contractor will be handled by the Director of Civil Rights Investigations or designee.
 Investigations will be conducted in accordance with EWU Guideline 401-01 (Investigations).
-In cases where the complainant is a student, the Director of Equal Opportunity may coordinate with the Dean of Students’ Office as needed.
+In cases where the complainant is a student, the Director of Civil Rights Investigations may coordinate with Student Rights & Responsibilities as needed.

 c.
 In lieu of filing a complaint, employees and students may attempt to resolve issues of discrimination by: